fglock/Perlito/README-perlito5-Java.md

       both method set(String) in PlLvalue and method set(System) in PlLvalue match
     ```

-  - TODO - typed argument lists are work in progress

 Java extensions in eval-string (work in progress)
 -------------------------------------------------

-  - Java objects can be assigned to Perl `my` variables, array elements, or hash elements.
+  - Java objects can be assigned to Perl scalar variables, array elements, or hash elements.

   - These extensions are allowed in pre-compilation mode, but not in eval-string mode:

     - TODO - syntax for dereferencing scalars (Java objects are stored as references)

-    - TODO - global scalars cannot be set to Java objects

     - TODO - native Java variables (typed variables)

     - TODO - assign to array, assign to hash

-    - TODO - syntax for "import"
+    - TODO - syntax for "import" Java class

-    - TODO - syntax for Java method calls
+    - TODO - syntax for Java method calls - typed argument lists are work in progress

-    - TODO - syntax for creating new Java class
+    - TODO - syntax for creating new Java subclass ("extends" and "implements")

-    - extensions can be precompiled ahead-of-time in `perlito5.jar`, by adding a `use` statement in `src5/util/jperl.pl`
+  - Perl modules using extensions can be precompiled ahead-of-time in `perlito5.jar`, by adding a `use` statement in `src5/util/jperl.pl`

+    - TODO - interoperation of "ahead-of-time" compiler extensions and "eval-string" extensions is untested

 Java extensions in ahead-of-time (pre-compilation) mode